 Be brave and don’t stay in your room

-While sitting in your room when you’re feeling homesick may seem like the easiest option, it won’t help in the long run – in fact, it will only make you feel worse!
+While sitting in your room when you’re feeling homesick may seem like the easiest option, it won’t help in the long run —in fact, it will probably only make you feel worse!

 There are always plenty of clubs and activities to get involved with at your College and on campus, full of people in a similar situation to you who want to make friends and enjoy student life.

-Take up a sport, join a society – the opportunities available to students to have fun and meet like-minded people are endless.
-These new activities will serve as an ideal distraction, as your social calendar will be too full for you to even think about missing home!
+Take up a sport, join a society; the opportunities available to students to have fun and meet like-minded people are endless.
+These new activities will be a great distraction, as your social calendar will be too full for you to even think about missing home!

 Bring a bit of home with you

-Whether it’s your beloved teddy bear or your comfiest pillow – home comforts can serve as a reassuring reminder that you are never too far away from your friends and family.
+Whether it’s your beloved teddy bear or your comfiest pillow, home comforts can be a reassuring reminder that you are never too far away from your friends and family.

 Stay in touch with friends and family

 Talking to a close relative or friend can instantly improve your mood, so make sure you keep in touch with your loved ones back home.
-If you’re worried about expensive international calls, a couple of excellent alternatives include Skype and FaceTime.
+You can always Skype and FaceTime your friends and family when you’re missing them.